ICanBoogie/Prototype/README.md

 ## Defining getters and setters

 A getter is a method that gets the value of a specific property.
 A setter is a method that sets the value of a specific property.
-You can define getters and setters on sub-classes of the [Object][] class, using either the inheritance of the class or the prototype associated with it.
+You can define getters and setters on classes using the [PrototypeTrait][] trait, such as the [Object][] class, with either the inheritance of the class or the prototype associated with it.

-Using a combination of getters, setters, properties, and properties visibility you can create read-only properties, write-only properties, virtual properties, façade properties, and implement lazy loading.
+Using a combination of getters, setters, properties, and properties visibility you can create read-only properties, write-only properties, virtual properties, façade properties, or implement lazy loading.

 __Something to remember__: The getter or the setter is only called when the corresponding property is not accessible.
-This is most notably important to remember when using lazy loading, which creates the associated property when called.
+This is most notably important to remember when using lazy loading, which creates the associated property once called.